pingcap/tidb-operator/en/deploy-on-alibaba-cloud.md

 kubectl get pods --namespace ${namespace} -o wide --watch
 ```

-## Scale
+## Scale out TiDB cluster

-To scale the TiDB cluster, modify `tikv_count` or `tidb_count` in the `terraform.tfvars` file, and then run `terraform apply` to scale out the number of nodes for the corresponding components.
+To scale out the TiDB cluster, modify `tikv_count`, `tiflash_count` or `tidb_count` in the `terraform.tfvars` file, and then run `terraform apply` to scale out the number of nodes for the corresponding components.

 After the nodes scale out, modify the `replicas` of the corresponding components by running `kubectl --kubeconfig credentials/kubeconfig edit tc ${tidb_cluster_name} -n ${namespace}`.

+> **Note:**
+>
+> - Because it is impossible to determine which node will be taken offline during the scale-in process, the scale-in of TiDB clusters is currently not supported.
+> - The scale-out process takes a few minutes.
+You can watch the status by running `kubectl --kubeconfig credentials/kubeconfig get po -n ${namespace} --watch`.

 ## Configure